takeshixx/advent-calendar-2018/reservedbits/README.md

 # TCP Reserved Bits

 Iptables rule that drops packets where the TCP reserved bits are not set.
+The iptables rule will redirect packets from external facing TCP port 13 to TCP port 1313 which is binded to localhost.
+After the TCP handshake (all SYN, SYN/ACK and ACK need reserved bits set) the secret will be sent back to the client without further interaction.

 ## Configuration